An AI project exploring how emerging tools can accelerate brand, UX, and delivery from idea to iOS.

 Rather than jumping into screens, I defined Kaiku through intent.

-I created lightweight personas and user stories to anchor the MVP around emotional needs — especially for people who struggle with the blank page.
+I created lightweight personas and user stories to anchor the MVP around emotional needs, especially for people who struggle with the blank page.

-UX Discover to Wireframes to UI
+UX Discovery to Wireframes to UI

 Personas (AI-assisted, designer-led)

-I started with a persona based on a real vibe: friends sharing old racing/karting stories around a campfire — which made me realise there must be endless “small but meaningful” stories everywhere.
+I started with a persona based on a real vibe: friends sharing old racing/karting stories around a campfire, which made me realise there must be endless “small but meaningful” stories everywhere.

 I then described to ChatGPT where Kaiku could fit: